Sun24Y/Sun24Y_DeskWorld.theme/README.md

 >**SUN24Y DeskWorld-Theme to have a customized Debian Linux desktop-environment**

 Take a look at the animated theme preview of this desktop-environment on YouTube ;)

-This is a video about the common desktop features:
 https://youtu.be/kUqSXFSfkcE
-And here is another video that shows some visual effects:
+... or view another video that shows especially the visual-effects:
 https://youtu.be/Yw0E0mq2Oo4

 ![](https://docs.google.com/uc?export=download&id=0B5YtQ2Ka-H8XQVNxaENPTEVZRWM)
 ![](https://docs.google.com/uc?export=download&id=0B5YtQ2Ka-H8XYmNncnpvZGFwSHc)